George Browne, 6th Marquess of Sligo: Biography

+He succeeded to the marquessate in February 1913, aged 56, on the death of his father.
 Upon the 1916 death of Hubert de Burgh-Canning, 2nd Marquess of Clanricarde, the Marquess of Sligo also became Earl of Clanricarde.
 In 1921 he attended the first meeting of the short-lived Senate of Southern Ireland.
 In 1922 he was photographed by Walter Stoneman.